 Eventually some fans of ‘Middle Earth’ approached me to sign their cards.
 This was exciting and had only taken 20 years to happen!, but ment that I could actually see the fruits of my labour.
 When I did these cards the Peter Jackson movies hadn’t been made so I was drawing reference mainly from ‘Games Workshop’ art and my own psychadelic brain.
 Because the ‘Lord of the Rings’ movies were being anticipated I presumed that this was going to be a lucrative gig with plenty more work, but my hopes were dashed by the untimely demise of ICE.

 I can gain solace in the fact that my illustrations are being kept safe and sound at Tolkein Enterprises and now at least I do have some proof that they were actually used.
-Many thanks to Alf Rost and Emmanuel Risser for sending me the original cards to sign.
+Many thanks to Alf Rost, Emmanuel Risser and Michelle Baxter for sending me the original cards to sign.
 Their efforts as collectors helped me reconnect with my lost artwork.